Confit leek with maitake mushrooms and a green garlic oil

 11

 Portion the confit leeks into 3 batons, then place under a hot grill or blacken using a blowtorch.
-Stir the garlic pulp into the green oil and gently heat– only heat right before serving so you on't lose the bright green colour
+Stir the garlic pulp into the green oil and gently heat– only do this right before serving so you don't lose the bright green colour

 12

 To plate up, add the confit leeks to a plate with the mushrooms draped over.
 Add a quenelle of the fluid gel and top with the panko crumb.
-Drizzle with plenty of the garlicky green oil and finish with crisp cavolo nero leaves
+Drizzle with plenty of the garlicky green oil and finish with crisp cavolo nero leaves.
+Any leftover confit garlic and garlicky green oil should be refrigerated quickly and used within two days

 First published in 2022